karloscarweber/KonaScript/wren/wren_build.md

-# Reduced syntax set:
+# syntax set:
 To get KONA bootstrapped and built with the basics we're going for a reduced set of keywords and capabilities.
 Making, like, a fancy calculator.

-## Reduced Reserved words
+## Reserved words
 we're changing the reserved words list to be greatly reduced and to match the words reserved in Wren.
 We want to add a few reserved words of our own to add the pieces we want.
 But for now let's just keep it simple.
 ```
-as break class construct continue else false for foreign if import in is null return static super this true var while
+as break class construct continue else false for foreign if import in is null return require static super this true var while
 ```

-## Reduced Symbol tokens
+## Symbol tokens
 ```
 (     )     {     }     [     ]
 ,     .     -     +    /     *